chloejhill/hucklebe.com/_works/iucn.md

 #### Our Process: Getting creative with content and video

-Working co-creatively with IUCN, HuckleBe distilled key lessons learnt and experiences from all SRJS 16 case studies into 1) a final project brochure, “Top business engagement tips for conservation organisations” and 2) a short engaging video with music and text overlay.
+Working co-creatively with IUCN, HuckleBe distilled key lessons learned and experiences from all SRJS 16 case studies into 1) a final project brochure, “Top business engagement tips for conservation organisations” and 2) a short engaging video with music and text overlay.

 #### The Solution: Crisp messaging with top business engagement tips in an easy-to-share format